 In Acts 1, his closest disciples are still wondering when he’s going to restore the Kingdom.They just don’t get it.

 It’s easy to pile on the poor palm wavers, but let’s not let ourselves off the hook.
 Even about twenty centuries later, we are all still trying to make Jesus who we envision Him to be.
 And boy, are we wrong.

 - Jesus is not a celebrity to be admired.
 His work may gather a crowd, but it’s not to sell tickets.
 He doesn’t have a merch table.
 He’s not interested in Twitter followers, believe it or not.

 - Jesus is not a political agenda.
-He didn’t come to make Israel better and he didn’t come to make America better.
+He didn’t come to make Israel great and he didn’t come to make America great, either.
 He cannot be reduced to a platform.
 He’s not interested in our agenda.

 So today we celebrate Palm Sunday.
 Or Pom Pom Sunday.
 Or Misunderstanding Sunday.
 Whatever you want to call it, it marks the beginning of the Holy Week, and it reminds us that Jesus cannot be squashed down to fit our ideals.
 He was on a mission, a mission that unfolds over the next seven days and leads to the most curious of conclusions:

 When Jesus said, “Follow me,” he wasn’t headed for a throne on which to reign, but a cross on which to serve.
 He leads us to it to die, not because he does not care about us, but because he is the only one who can raise us when we do.